Complaints Procedure for Gardener Mortlake

 Appeal and review

-Paperwork and complaint form on clipboard Escalation.
+A person watering a lush garden bed in front of a well-maintained lawn with a green watering can, surrounded by flowering plants with purple and brown blossoms, and a small tree with green leaves on the left.
+The garden features a mix of soil, garden borders, and neatly edged flower beds often maintained by professional gardening services in Mortlake, providing a vibrant outdoor space under natural daylight conditions.
+Escalation.
 If you are not satisfied with the outcome of the formal investigation, an internal appeal may be requested.
 The appeal is reviewed by a different senior manager who was not involved in the original decision.
 The appeal process focuses on whether the investigation was thorough and the proposed remedy appropriate.

 Appeals should set out the reasons for dissatisfaction and any new evidence.
 The review will normally be completed within 15 working days and a final position will be issued in writing.
 This stage is intended to provide a last internal opportunity for resolution before external options are considered.